etsuko-fm/eterna/README.md

 # Eterna

-Eterna is a 6-voice sampler, sequencer and effects processor for creating rhythmic textures and patterns from a single existing sample.
+Eterna is a 6-voice sampler and sequencer for creating rhythmic textures and patterns from a single audio file.

 <link to video>